-The following conclusions can be drawn from the experiments on dual circuit cooling in an SI engine:
+The following conclusions can be drawn from the

-- There is a decrease in bsfc due to decrease in the friction losses and better combustion since higher temperature is maintained in the block with the dual circuit system. - Raising the temperature of the walls to around 80°C to 100°C reduces the bsfc in the range of 4-6%. - At 5% of the rated engine load the bsfc with the dual circuit cooling system was higher than with the conventional cooling system.
-This could be improved by providing reduced cooling in the cylinder head to improve vaporization of the fuel before combustion. - At 85% of the rated engine load the bsfc with the dual circuit cooling system was again higher than with the conventional cooling system.
-This situation could be improved by further reducing the cylinder head temperature from the present fixed set point.
-In addition to this, at higher engine loads the ignition timing could be varied and optimized for that range of operation. - With dual circuit cooling lower HC emissions were obtained due to a reduced wall quenching effect.
-Results revealed about 12-15% reductions in HC emissions. - Since a lower cylinder head temperature was maintained with dual circuit cooling, as opposed to with conventional cooling, the temperature around the spark plug, as well as the inlet and exhaust valves was also reduced, thus the knock limit of the engine would be extended.
+1) There is a decrease in bsfc due to a decrease in the friction losses and better combustion since higher temperature is maintained in the block with the dual circuit system.

+2) Raising the temperature of the walls to around 80° C to 100° C reduces the bsfc in the range of 4%-6%.

+3) At 5% of the rated engine load the bsfc with the dual circuit cooling system is higher than that with the conventional cooling system.
+This can be improved by providing reduced cooling in the cylinder head to improve vaporization of the fuel before combustion.

+4) At 85% of the rated engine load the bsfc with the dual circuit cooling system is again higher than with the conventional cooling system.
+This situation can be improved by further reducing the cylinder head temperature from the present fixed set point.
+In addition to this, at higher engine loads the ignition timing can be varied and optimized for that range of operation.

-A. Rehman, R.M.Sarviya, Savita Dixit, Rajesh Kumar Pandey, "The influence of coolant Temperature on the Performance of a Four Stroke S.I.
-Engine Employing a Dual Circuit Cooling System".
-Agricultural Engineering International: the CIGR Ejournal.
-Manuscript 1122, Vol. XII, January 2010.
+5) With dual circuit cooling lower HC emissions are obtained due to a reduced wall quenching effect.
+Results reveal about 12%-15% reductions in HC emissions.

+6) Since a lower cylinder head temperature is maintained with dual circuit cooling, as opposed to with conventional cooling, the temperature around the spark plug, as well as the inlet and exhaust valves is also reduced, thus the knock limit of the engine will be extended.

-• The results obtained from the experiments show that by using a dual circuit cooling system; the temperature of the cylinder block in the lower region towards bottom dead centre was about 30°C -40°C higher than for the case of the conventional cooling system.
+7) The results obtained from the experiments show that by using a dual circuit cooling system; the temperature of the cylinder block in the lower region towards bottom dead centre is about 30-40°C higher than for the case of the conventional cooling system.